How a Dedicated Home Coffee Bar Can Make Your Kitchen Feel Like a Cozy French Café

 Style the Space Like a Real Café

 Curtis / Pexels / Wall décor can make or break the café look.
-The key is to create a collected feel, not a staged one.
+The intention is to make it feel collected over time, not arranged all at once.

 More in Living